dagwasiewska/dagwasiewska/README.md

 Hi!

-My name is Dagmara, I'm based in Zurich, Switzerland
-I am a junior Front-End Developer
+My name is Dagmara, I am a junior Front-End Developer based in Zurich, Switzerland.

 You can visit my website here: https://dagwasiewska.github.io/